 In order to investigate the helpless behavior further, Seligman devised another experiment using three groups of dogs.
 In the first group, dogs were strapped into harnesses for a period of time and then released.
 Dogs in the second group were placed in the same harnesses but were subjected to electrical shocks that could be avoided by pressing a panel with their noses.
 A third group of dogs received the same shocks as those in group two, except that they were not able to control the duration of the shocks.
 Thus, the shocks seemed to be completely random and outside of their control.
 Later, all of the dogs were placed in a shuttle box.
 Dogs from the first and second groups quickly learned that jumping the barrier eliminated the shocks.
 Dogs from the third group, however, made no attempts to get away from the shocks.
 They had developed a cognitive expectation that nothing they did would prevent or eliminate the shocks.
 (Seligman & Maier, 1967) The dogs’ response is referred to as learned helplessness.

 Seligman and Maier learned that inescapable events produce capitulation.
 Dogs that learn that their actions are futile no longer initiate action.
 People are the same way.

 I just reread, Seligman’s book, Learned Optimism, How to Change your Mind and Your Life.
 I originally read it in the late 90s and it set my life’s course in a new direction (a very much needed one at that).
 As a result of reading the book, I am sensitive to the phenomenon of helplessness in people—and organizations.

 How NOT to Create an Innovative or Client-Centric Culture

 I often talk to firm leaders who have ambitions to create “innovative” or “client-centric” cultures, but often have actions akin to the electric shocks on Seligman’s dogs.

 Don’t let innovation and client-centricity be buzzwords.
 And, don’t shock your team into capitulation.
-Empower them to deliver.
+Instead, empower them to deliver it.